HardHatRacoons/documentation/docs/application/local_hosting.md

 File written: amplify_outputs.json
 ```

-Then just run the front end application like normal with `npx vite`.
+Then just run the front end application like normal with `npm run dev`.

 Remember to run the sandbox start up command (`npx ampx sandbox --profile default`) when testing locally.